openafs-contrib/afsbotcfg/BUILDER_TAGS.md

 the creation of valid packages.
 The release packages are not created by Buildbot at this time.

+**shuffle**: Builders with this tag use the `make --shuffle` option to randomize build order, helping to identify parallel build errors.

 ### Known Issues Tags

 **build-failing**: Builders with this tag are know to have errors during the